AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-04-20-javascript-pass-by-reference.md

 ---
 title: "Is JavaScript Pass by Reference?"
-description: Many developers believe that JavaScript passes objects by reference.
+description: Developers are often taught that JavaScript passes objects by reference.
 But this simply isn't true.
 Here's why JavaScript is actually a pass by value language.
 keywords: [javascript pass by reference]
 tags: [dev, javascript, memory]
 comments_id: 36